 The school calendar provides for extended weekends throughout the school year.
-Trips, vacations or family outings should not be planned during scheduled times out of so as to eliminate the need to interrupt a child's learning process.
+Trips, vacations or family outings should not be planned during scheduled times so as to eliminate the need to interrupt a child's learning process.
 Missed assignments are the student's responsibility.

 Teachers are not required to give make-up tests or assignments for absences due to vacations.
 No assignment will be given in anticipation of the vacation.
 Please do not ask teachers to make exceptions to this rule.
 All make-up assignments are the student's responsibility.
+Students who are absent due to trips, vacations or something other than illness, have two (2) days to make up missed class work, homework, and assessments.
 Zeros (0) will be given for assignments not made up within the allowed time.

 Arrangements for regular classroom tests missed because of an absence are to be made with the individual teachers.
-These tests must be taken within one week of the original test date.
+These tests must be taken within one week of the original test date if missed due to illness and must be made up within in two (2) days for absences due to trips, vacations or absences not related to illness.

-Absences Due to Weather Emergencies/Wide-spread Illness
+Absences Due to Weather Emergencies/Wide-spread Illness: